Herringbone Flooring

 - Plank Size

-Smaller blocks used creates a traditional parquet feel, whilst longer planks feel more modern.
+Smaller blocks create a traditional parquet feel, while longer planks give a modern, streamlined look.

-- Go Light or Natural for Scandi Styles
+- Light or Natural Finishes for Scandinavian Styles

 - Adding a Border

-Especially effective in narrow hallways, the herringbone style draws the eye forward and creates a sense of flow.
+The herringbone style is especially effective in narrow hallways, drawing the eye forward and creating a sense of flow throughout the space.

 At Everlasting Floors, we specialise in supplying and installing premium herringbone flooring across the Sydney and Greater Sydney regions.
 We combine the timeless style with modern durability and offer a wide selection of design choices.
 Our team focuses on the quality and ensures that the installation process is flawless and adds value to your property.